MatteoGuadrini/nosqlapi/README.md

 `.error`

-This read-only attribute represents a string error of an operation.
+This read-only attribute that throw an `Exception` if it has been set.

 `.dict`